WebAssembly/spec/spectec/README.md

 ## Status

-Currently, the implementation consists of merely the frontend, which performs parsing, type checking, and multiplicity checking.
+Currently, the implementation consists of merely the frontend, which performs:

+* parsing,
+* type checking,
+* multiplicity checking,
+* recursion analysis.

 ## Building and Running